Harold MacKenzie

 Harold Arthur MacKenzie (1922 – August 15, 2012) was a Canadian politician, who represented Ottawa Centre in the Legislative Assembly of Ontario from 1967 to 1971 as a Liberal member.

 MacKenzie was elected in the general election in 1967.
 During the 28th Legislative Assembly of Ontario he served on six Standing Committees of the Legislative Assembly.

-Born in Truro, Nova Scotia, MacKenzie served as an officer on HMCS Uganda during the Second World War, then returned to Canada and became a Professional Engineer, working in both a private practice and then, ultimately, with the Department of Defense, in Ottawa.
+Born in Truro, Nova Scotia, MacKenzie served as an officer on HMCS Uganda during the Second World War, then returned to Canada and became a professional engineer, working first in private practice and later with the Department of Defense, in Ottawa.

 MacKenzie was divorced and had three daughters, Jocelyn, Alison and Susanne.